A Complete Idiot's Guide to Cuba

 Not all currencies are accepted in Cuba.
 Generally, only US dollars, Canadian dollars, euros, British pounds, the Mexican peso, the Japanese yen, the Swiss franc, and a few others are accepted.

-For those coming from the United States or a Latin American country, the typical choice would be to arrive with US dollars.
+For those coming from the United States or Latin American countries, the typical choice would be the US dollar.
 Euros are also widely accepted.
 The convertible peso (CUC) no longer exists in Cuba, and at the time of updating this article, the informal exchange rate is much higher than the official one.
 We generally advise travelers to arrive in Cuba with cash, either dollars or euros, and then rely on the help of the owners of the private homes where they will be staying to exchange part or all of it for local currency.

 The "ex" two Cuban currencies